·

 Entrance to Capitol Reef National Park

-Hikes and viewpoints at Capitol Reef
+Hikes + Viewpoints at Capitol Reef

 Goosenecks Overlook at Capitol Reef National Park

-Where to stay in Capitol Reef
+Where to Stay in Capitol Reef

 Day 8: Capitol Reef to Moab and Canyonlands